DreamingInBinary/Swiftjective-C/_posts/2020-5-19-How-a-Feature-Ships.md

 ### Creating the Base MVP
 This is one of my favorite parts, because for me - I just feel like I can freakin' build anything, you know?
 And I bet you can too!
 Most of the indie developers I interact with (as I alluded to above) are programmers by trade.
 So, once we've done the part that comes _least_ naturally to us, it's time to do the part that comes _most_ naturally to us: the coding!

-> Sidebar: Reading this post back, I could see how this ordering might seem counterintuitive.
+{% include prettyBlockquote.html text="Reading this post back, I could see how this ordering might seem counterintuitive.
 You need to know a set of requirements before you can design anything.
-So, here I'm assuming you've done that - this section speaks to defining a "shippable MVP" that you're ready to develop.
-A set of requirements has to be laid down already before you'd even know what to design.
+So, here I'm assuming you've done that - this section speaks to defining a \"shippable MVP\" that you're ready to develop.
+A set of requirements has to be laid down already before you'd even know what to design." %}

 Before we do, though - let's lay down what an MVP for this looks like.
-This is a permutation of the feature that maybe doesn't have all that you wanted or envisioned, but it could ship if it had to.
+This is a permutation of the feature that maybe doesn't have all that you wanted or envisioned, but it could ship if it had to[^1].

->  For Spend Stack, this was Siri Shortcuts.
-It hurt not to launch with them, it hurts more they still aren't there.
-But these are the choices we have to make as indies (for the record, hell or high water, shortcuts are coming).

 For this feature, my MVP looked like this: